InvalidSE/ExtraHealth/README.md

 # ExtraHealth
-A minecraft with a twist plugin I made by request
+A LifeSteal plugin I made by request

 ### Features
 ExtraHealth adds a layer of difficulty to otherwise easy gameplay.
 When you die, you permanently lose a heart.

-The only way to gain health in this plugin so far is to craft them.
+Obtain hearts by crafting them, or killing other players.
+You won't gain a heart if the player you kill is on the minimum health (3 hearts), or you already have the max of 20 hearts.

 To craft a heart you will need:
 - 4x Netherite Scrap